-There’s no way to sugar coat this – if you were planning to retire in the next couple of years, you’ve been dealt a bad hand.
+There’s no way to sugarcoat this: if you’re planning to retire in the next couple of years, you’ve been dealt a bad hand.
 Pensioners retiring today will see a lower income – and the very real threat of future inflation rises means the situation could get even worse.

 - If you can continue working for a few more years, you might find that the market (and therefore the annuity rates on offer) improve

-- You get tax benefits for working past State Pension age (such as not paying National Insurance)
+- There are tax benefits for working past State Pension age (such as not paying National Insurance)

-- You get extra pension money from the government in return for working longer
+- You’ll get extra pension money from the government in return for working longer

 - You will be directly boosting your retirement income through work itself